 - Almira Gulch from The Wizard of Oz owns half of the entire county, and threatens to bring a damage suit against a farm because of a small dog barking at her.

 - Nyaga from The Air Up There all but owns the small town of Mingori, and freely steals from the inhabitants.
 He hopes to acquire the even smaller town of Winabi so he can mine the land for iron, and steals the residents' cattle in an attempt to drive them off their land.

-- I Stop Somewhere has Caleb and Noah's father, who beats his wife yet is wealthy and well-connected within their town as he makes money off the amount of abandoned houses, buying them up after foreclosure.
+- I Stop Somewhere has Caleb and Noah's father, who beats his wife yet is wealthy and well-connected within their town as he makes money off the number of abandoned houses, buying them up after foreclosure.

 - Red Harvest: In the backstory, wealthy industrialist Elihu Willsson controlled the town of Personville (known to the locals as Poisonville), including the mayor, police, and local gang leaders.
 So complete was his control, he was called the Czar of Poisonville.
 But by the present day, Elihu's lost control: the leaders of the mob factions and corrupt cops rebelled against him, and they know enough about Elihu's dirty secrets to bring him down if he tries to do anything to them through legal means.